[wpml_language_switcher flags=1 native=1 translated=2][/wpml_language_switcher]

 3) The ability to think in a creative manner that relies on the Agent’s innovation and ingenuity.
 This is important as devices can be very small and their battery life can last for up to a year if they are able to only detect sound/video footage when their motion/sound detectors are enabled.

-Finally- it is noteworthy to keep in mind that there are FM/AM devices, these, however, are rather old fashioned and they are mostly used for real time surveillance- this is when the receiver would be within a few hundred meters and monitoring sound waves in their target location.
+It is noteworthy to keep in mind that there are FM/AM devices.
+These, however, are rather old fashioned and they are mostly used for real time surveillance- this is when the receiver would be within a few hundred meters and monitoring sound waves in their target location.
 These work with sound vibrations (Best when attached to glass windows) and whilst the quality of their recordings is better when compared to other devices, their battery life is short and is not intended to work over long-term surveillance.
 Yes, there are exceptions- but if there are any of these devices still in the vicinity, they will be found.

 For a deeper look at countersurveillance/antisurveillance and for some tips, read here.